-The Report Cards on Child & Youth Sex Trafficking Legislative Framework was reviewed by experts in the anti-trafficking field, and their comments contributed to the final analysis- thanks to all those who participated in our Research to Action Stakeholder Workgroup and to Shared Hope's JuST Response Council members who devoted a tremendous amount of time and effort to ensure the next stage of policy development at the state level will be informed by those at the forefront of seeing that states' laws are implemented as intended.
+The Report Cards on Child & Youth Sex Trafficking Legislative Framework was reviewed by experts in the anti-trafficking field, and their comments contributed to the final analysis-thanks to all those who participated in our Research to Action Stakeholder Workgroup and to Shared Hope's JuST Response Council members who devoted a tremendous amount of time and effort to ensure the next stage of policy development at the state level will be informed by those at the forefront of seeing that states' laws are implemented as intended.

-The Report Cards on Child & Youth Sex Trafficking Legislative Framework was drafted under the direction of Christine Raino, Esq., Sarah Roberts, J.D., LL.M., Sarah Bendtsen, J.D., and Samantha Healy Vardaman, Esq. and was greatly assisted by Maria Kearl, J.D., Amanda Lopez, J.D., Amy Louttit, J.D., Camryn Peterson, Elissa Polley, J.D., LexisNexis Cares, and Regent University School of Law's Center for Global Justice, Human Rights, and the Rule of Law.
-The following Shared Hope law and policy fellows contributed to the report: Susannah Ayers, Meredith Behrens, Leea Collard, Shaina Daquioag, Savanna McElroy, Sarah Stefaniak, Emily Tegley, Deja Williams, and Wendy Wrobel.
+The Report Cards on Child & Youth Sex Trafficking Legislative Framework was drafted under the direction of Christine Raino, Esq., Sarah Roberts, J.D., LL.M., Sarah Bendtsen, J.D., and Samantha Healy Vardaman, Esq., Sidney McCoy, Esq. and was greatly assisted by Camryn Peterson, LexisNexis Cares, and Regent University School of Law's Center for Global Justice and Public Policy.
+The following Shared Hope fellows and interns contributed to the report: Paulina Andrews, Julia Baker, Shaina Daquioag, Bryson Davies, Grace Endrud, Blake Falk, Tristan Friedrich, Katharine Greer, Mary Kendrick, David Kent, Taryn Marshall, Caroline Potter, Emily Tegley, Deja Williams, and Wendy Wrobel.
 Shared Hope also thanks Phil Raino and Christina Goodman for their services in designing this report and related materials.